restqa/documentation/docs/ci-cd/circle-ci.md

 And Voila!

-In order to know more about the different option from the `restqa` command line,  take a look at the [RestQA CLI](/api/cli) documentation
+In order to know more about the different option from the `restqa` command line,  you may check [RestQA CLI](/api/cli) for documentation.